YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 ### Why use detection map and direction map, if we can use heatmap for all?
 At this point, a question might arise in reader's mind.

-If we can generate a heatmap that encodes the probabiliry of each point belonging to the curb, shouldn't that to the work?
-We might just have to connect the points where the probability is higher than the threshold.
+"If we can generate a heatmap that encodes the probabiliry of each point belonging to the curb, shouldn't that to the work?
+We might just have to connect the points where the probability is higher than the threshold."

+Well, the reason we want to output the detection map and the